Galahad at Blandings

 Galahad at Blandings is a novel by P. G. Wodehouse, first published in the United States on 31 December 1964 by Simon & Schuster, Inc., New York under the title The Brinkmanship of Galahad Threepwood, and in the United Kingdom on 26 August 1965 by Herbert Jenkins, London.

 It forms part of the Blandings Castle saga, being the ninth full-length novel to be set there.
-It also continues the story of Tipton Plimsoll and Veronica Wedge's engagement which was introduced seventeen years earlier in Full Moon, may be regarded as a sequel to the earlier novel.
+It also continues the story of Tipton Plimsoll and Veronica Wedge's engagement which was introduced seventeen years earlier in Full Moon, and may be regarded as a sequel to the earlier novel.
 The text indicating that the stock market crash of October 1929 is still a very recent event, one can infer that the story takes place around the beginning of 1930.